TACC/coe-332-sp21/docs/week10/deployments.rst

 ------------------------------

 Because the command running within the "hello-pvc-deployment" pod redirected the echo statement to a file, the hello-pvc-deployment-ff5759b64-sc7dk will have no logs.
-(Exercise: confirm this is the case using the ``logs`` command).
+(You can confirm this is the case for yourself using the ``logs`` command as an exercise).

 In cases like these, it can be helpful to run additional commands in a running pod to explore what is going on.
 In particular, it is often useful to run shell in the pod container.